weideng1/zdm-scenario-katapod/step7.md

 #### _🎯 Goal: ensuring historical data, inserted before the introduction of the ZDM Proxy, is present on the Target database._

 In order to completely migrate to Target, you must take care of the _whole_ contents of the database.
-To this end, you will now download, build and launch [DSBulk Migrator](https://github.com/datastax/dsbulk-migrator#readme) (a tool which, in turn, leverages the capabilities of [DSBulk](https://github.com/datastax/dsbulk#readme)).

-_Note: since the data featured in this exercise is rather small, and the data migration itself is not the main topic of this exercise, we are not using "Cassandra Data Migrator" here.
-But if you need advanced data renconciliation features, or you are dealing with a database exceeding a few tens of GB, that might be your best option._
+To this end you will use the Sideloader, an AstraDB service enabling you to provide a snapshot of your data so that it can be automatically uploaded to Target.
+You interact with the Sideloader through dedicated DevOps APIs.

 Verify that the entries inserted before the switch to using the ZDM Proxy are **not** found on Target.
 To do so, **if you went through the Astra CLI path**, launch this command _(editing the database name if different from `zdmtarget`)_: